TIPS TO AVOID MISTAKES AFTER A HIT & RUN ACCIDENT

 Sorry, but we do not represent victims of hit & run accidentsRead Google Reviews

-Tip #7 - Don't call the police when you have left the scene of an accident without exchanging information or without consulting an attorney.
-If the police come to your home or work, don't agree to speak to them without your lawyer being present.
+Tip #2 - Don’t call the police when you have left the scene of an accident without exchanging information or without consulting an attorney first.
+Typically once we have contacted the police this eliminates the police from coming to your home or place of employment.

-Tip #10 - Typically the police will not tell you what evidence they have before they interview you, but they will usually tell your lawyer.
-This creates a major advantage for you.
+Tip #7 - Frequently, the police will not tell you what evidence they have before they interview you, but they will usually tell your lawyer.
+This creates a major advantage for you before deciding what to say to the police.
+Knowledge is power!

 Our law firm is dedicated to helping our clients make every effort to cooperate and work with the police to avoid hit and run charges being filed against you.